agile-ts/documentation/docs/Interfaces.md

 ## `StateIngestConfig`

+This is the `StateIngestConfig` Interface, and it is used as config object in function like `set`, `undo`, .. of a State.
 Here is a Typescript Interface of the Object for quick reference, however each property will be explained in more detail below.
 ```ts